djacidfx/zipshare/README.md

     Required PHP version in server >= 5.4 allow fopen strongly recommended on your server .htaccess will work properly on your server (Strongly recommended)

-Instructions

-You can setup the website in 1 minute .
-Rich documentation is included inside purchased file.

-User Link : User Link

-Admin Link : Admin Link

-Note : Demo mode is read mode only.
-You cannot do anything except download the zip file.
-But you can check every option with false message to understand the work flow of the script.

-Many thanks